MuckRock/squarelet/README.md

 3. Run the dotenv initialization script - `python initialize_dotenvs.py`
 This will create files with the environment variables needed to run the development environment.
 4. You may need to provide valid testing values for `STRIPE_PUB_KEYS`, `STRIPE_SECRET_KEYS` and set `STRIPE_WEBHOOK_SECRETS=None` from the MuckRock team (multiple values are comma separated only, no square braces)
+      - You must always fully `docker-compose down` or Ctrl-C each time you change a `.django` file of a docker-compose session for it to take effect (as far as I know).
+      - Avoid changing Squarelet's `.django` file frequently to prevent Docker network problems from `docker-compose down`.
+5. Set the environment variable `export COMPOSE_FILE=local.yml` in each of your command lines.
 5. Start the docker images - `inv up`
-This will build and start all of the docker images using docker-compose.
+This will build and start all of the Squarelet session docker images using docker-compose.
 It will bind to port 80 on localhost, so you must not have anything else running on port 80.
-The invoke tasks specify the `local.yml` configuration file for docker-compose.
-If you would like to run docker-compose commands directly, set the environment variable `export COMPOSE_FILE=local.yml`.
+The "invoke" tasks from `tasks.py` specify the `local.yml` configuration file for docker-compose.
 6. Set `dev.squarelet.local` and `dev.squarelet.com` to point to localhost - `sudo echo "127.0.0.1   dev.squarelet.com dev.squarelet.local" >> /etc/hosts`
 7. Enter `dev.squarelet.local` into your browser - you should see the Muckrock Squarelet home page.
 8. Follow the instructions for integration in a platform app such as ["Squarelet Integration" on MuckRock](https://github.com/muckrock/muckrock/#squarelet-integration) documentation or in [the DocumentCloud](https://github.com/muckRock/documentcloud) documentation.
 ## Docker info

 The development environment is managed via [docker][docker] and [docker compose][docker-compose].
 Please read up on them if you are unfmiliar with them.
 The docker compose file is `local.yml`.
 If you would like to run `docker-compose` commands directly, please run `export COMPOSE_FILE=local.yml` so you don't need to specify it in every command.